2023 Best Nursing Schools in Montana

 Full Nursing at Montana State University - Billings Report

-The University of Montana came in at #7 in this year’s edition of the Best Nursing Schools in Montana ranking.
-UM is a large public school located in the small city of Missoula.
+The University of Montana ranked #7 on this year’s Best Nursing Schools in Montana list.
+UM is a fairly large public school located in the small city of Missoula.

 While working on their degree, nursing majors at UM accumulate an average of around $30,500 in student debt.

-With a ranking of #8, Helena College University of Montana did quite well on this year’s best schools for nursing students.
-Helena College is a small public school located in the remote town of Helena.
+Helena College University of Montana ranked #8 on this year’s Best Nursing Schools in Montana list.
+Helena College is a small public school located in the town of Helena.

 Nursing majors at Helena College take out an average of $30,252 in student loans while working on their egree.